ivan-alfonso/WSNPrototype/README.md

 # WSNPrototype
 Gases-monitoring WSN in Underground Coal Mining.
-Source code for the sensor, realy and base station nodes.
+Source code in Arduino for the sensor and realy nodes.
+Source code in python for Base Station.